How Much Does it Cost to Repair an Awning?

 Repairing minor problems with the mechanical arm costs as little as $80, including labor.
 However, because of the low cost of a new part, replacement is best for any issue beyond a small or cosmetic fix.

-When your wood awning stains, you might need to clean it through a pressure wash at a price between $100 and $150.
-In some cases you will need new paint or stain which costs between $1 to $5 per square foot or $100 to $500 for a 10x10 foot surface area.
+When your wood awning stains, you might need to clean it through a pressure wash for between $200 and $400.
+In some cases, you’ll need new paint or stain which costs between $3 to $7 per square foot or $300 to $700 for a 10x10-foot surface area.

-Repairing the valance on your canopy is typically a minor cost, between $50 and $150.
-The process is similar to rips, leaks, snags, or fraying in the awning itself.
-Larger patches can get more expensive.
+Repairing your canopy’s valance is typically a minor cost, between $50 and $150.
+The process is similar to repairing rips, leaks, snags, or fraying in the awning itself.
+Larger patches can cost more.

 Part | Cost |